tlerksuthirat/DDR/README.md

 # DDR
-drug discovery work on DDR
+drug discovery work on DDR//
 This work could not be succeeded without free tutorial/educational resources that I could learn from;

 - dataprofessor (GitHub user)